 - 1 cup (227g) butter, at room temperature

 - 1 cup (200g) granulated sugar

 - 1 large egg

-- Optional: add ½ teaspoon baking powder if you prefer the cookies light and don’t mind them spreading slightly (for more information refer to the above post).
+- Optional: add ½ teaspoon baking powder if you prefer the cookies light and fluffier and don’t mind them spreading slightly. (for more information refer to the above post).

 In a medium bowl, sift together flour, salt, and baking powder if using.
 Set aside.